Exploring Adult Onset of Amblyopia: Causes of Lazy Eye

 What causes lazy eye in adults?

 Lazy eye in adults can be caused by a variety of factors.
 One common cause is strabismus, which is a misalignment of the eyes.
 When the eyes are not aligned properly, the brain may suppress the image from one eye, leading to lazy eye.
-Other causes of lazy eye in adults include significant differences in prescription between the two eyes, cataracts, and other eye conditions that affect vision.
+Other causes of lazy eye in adults include significant in prescription between the two eyes, cataracts, and other eye conditions that affect vision.
 It is important to consult with an eye care professional to determine the underlying cause of lazy eye in adults and develop a treatment plan.

 Can lazy eye be treated in adults?